-Update 2017: I am revisiting this 2011 post as academics are ambushed around the United States.
-I did attempt to sound these alarm bells back in 2011.
-All the pieces were in place in 2011, including the use of “alternative facts” and a fraudulent news network.
+Update: I periodically revisit this 2011 post as academics get ambushed around the United States.
+I had attempted to sound these alarm bells back in 2011.
+All the pieces were in place, including the use of “alternative facts” and a fraudulent news network.
 The difference seems to be degree of escalation.
 In 2011 it was still mostly hate mail.
-In 2017, there are many more death threats.
+Now, there are many more death threats.

 Anthropologist Ellen Lewin, a Professor of Anthropology and in Gender, Women’s and Sexuality Studies at the University of Iowa got ambushed in 2011.
 Her three-word e-mail landed in 30-or-so newspapers, including the Chicago Tribune and the New York Daily News, a bunch of blogs, on the news ticker and a blog at the Chronicle of Higher Education and Inside Higher Ed.
 The articles generated countless comments.
 Lewin received upwards of 370 e-mail missives from strangers, many of which became public.
 People posted her home address and phone number online.
 But that’s what happens these days [as of 2011] when the three words are “FUCK YOU REPUBLICANS.”

 First, some thoughts on proportionality; then two lessons; then four implications for anthropology.